Pine Rivers Wetland Reserve Re-vegetation Project

 The project is a re-vegetation project on the Pine Rivers Wetland Reserve in Griffin.
 The reserve is ideally placed to mitigate some of the impacts of urban development on the Pine River wetlands and its associated Declared Fish Habitat areas.
 The Pine River is an internationally recognised Ramsar Wetland and flows into the Moreton Bay Marine Park.

 The project will create a buffer of vegetation that will filter stormwater run-off from urban areas during storm and other extreme weather events.
 It will also reduce sediment loads and nutrient entering waterways and being transported to Moreton Bay.

 Last updated: 16 May 2015

 This page should be cited as:

-Department of Environment and Science, Queensland (2015) Pine Rivers Wetland Reserve Re-vegetation Project, WetlandInfo website, accessed 5 October 2022.
+Department of Environment, Science and Innovation, Queensland (2015) Pine Rivers Wetland Reserve Re-vegetation Project, WetlandInfo website, accessed 1 February 2024.
 Available at: https://wetlandinfo.des.qld.gov.au/wetlands/resources/tools/wetland-project/pine-rivers-wetland-reserve-re-vegetation-project-7380/